220328-uta-sh-net-ext/training-code/3-Services/Notes.md

 ## Domain Name System (DNS)
 * It is essentially a directory of names and ip address
-* It translates a pretty loorking name of a website (www.google.com) into some numerical ip address ranging from (0.0.0.0 - 255.255.255.255) for locating the right server and to process the http request
+* It translates a pretty looking name of a website (www.google.com) into some numerical ip address ranging from (0.0.0.0 - 255.255.255.255) for locating the right server and to process the http request
 * Main reason is the same reason why you save people's phone number in contact in a form of a name instead of just their phone number
     * It is easier to remember!